JohnLindahlTech/pass-bokning/README.md

 pnpm run start # runs the command.
 ```

-Once the script succeeds in creating a booking it will create a file called `result/success.json` and any time you run the script with that file existing, the script will close with doing anything.
+Once the script succeeds in creating a booking it will create a file called `result/success.json` and any time you run the script with that file existing, the script will close without doing anything.

 # Cron